 - Teach him to breathe, to relax, to channel his emotions (maybe using certain activities in order for the child to vent).

 - Teach him that frustration at times is natural as the world won’t always respond the way the child expects to.

 - Teach him to listen and to speak assertively.
 Tell him that his voice will always be heard, that his word matters, that he is important.

-It is important for our kids to develop their abilities, it is important they have a good education while keeping in mind that nothing beats emotional intelligence.
-If we fail to do this, we are simply going to raise a generation of mechanical human beings who can recite what they have been taught, but who have no ability to feel, to understand or to forgive others.
+It is important for our kids to develop their abilities.
+It is important they have a good education while keeping in mind that nothing beats emotional intelligence.
+If we fail to do this, we are simply going to raise a generation of mechanical human beings who can recite what they have been taught but have no ability to feel, to understand or to forgive others.
 Their concepts of these things will only go as far as their notebook knowledge of them.

 Emotional intelligence is not a trait, it is a skill.
 Some children are old souls born with a higher ability to naturally tap into their core emotions but others need to be taught how to.
-As parents it is our responsibility and an honour to be able to pass these teachings to our children, not by words alone but by actions.
+As parents it is our responsibility and an honor to be able to pass these teachings to our children not by words alone but by actions.
 There is not better time to teach a lesson to your child about human kindness and true forgiveness than when things aren’t going their way.
-Just be careful to be teaching forgiveness with self expression not with self repression (the repression of their emotions/pretending they are okay when they are not).
+Just be careful– Teach them forgiveness with self expression not with self repression (the repression of their emotions/pretending they are okay when they are not).
 Teach them how to express their emotions appropriately and without punishing others simply because things did not go the way they expect them to unfold.

 “Educating the mind without educating the heart is no education at all”